-This project has and will continue to contribute to the overall revitalization of Lower Manhattan while benefiting residents, workers, and visitors to Lower Manhattan with its enhanced open space and various public facilities.
-The neighborhoods directly adjacent to the project, the Financial District, South Street Seaport, Chinatown and the Lower East Side, all have and will continue to benefit from the project.
+This project will contribute to the overall revitalization of Lower Manhattan and will benefit the residents, workers, and visitors to Lower Manhattan with its enhanced open space and various public facilities.
+The neighborhoods directly adjacent to the project are the Financial District, South Street Seaport, Chinatown and the Lower East Side, all of whom will be beneficially impacted by the project.

-Activities related to the East River Waterfront Pier 42 project began in 2012, with project completion anticipated in 2021.
+Activities related to the East River Waterfront Pier 42 project began in 2012, with full project completion expected by 2020.